Stats 110

 Interviews

-Instead of paper-and-pencil exams, there will be two short interviews, where you will demonstrate your understanding of statistics concepts to an instructor.
-We will provide example questions, as well as opportunities to practice interviews during class time.
+There will be two short interviews, which will replace the tutorials of October 16-17 and November 13-14, where you will demonstrate your understanding of statistics concepts to an instructor.
+We will provide sample questions.
 Although interviews might sound intimidating, we have found that interviews give students more chances to succeed, and they are more useful preparation for your future careers!
+Tutorials are intended to prepare you for these assessments.

 25%